pfeifferch/disposable-mailbox/en/index.md

 - [News](https://gh.disposable-mailbox.eu/en/news.html)
 ---
 #### the history of disposable-mailbox
-disposable-mailbox wurde von Aravindo Wingeier Alias synox geschrieben und bis 2019 weiterentwickelt, danach wurde das Repository leider archiviert.
+disposable-mailbox was written by Aravindo Wingeier alias synox and developed further until 2019, after which the repository was unfortunately archived.
-Das Repository pheifferch/disposable-mailbox möchte da weitermachen, wo Synox aufgehört hat.
+The repository pheifferch / disposable-mailbox wants to pick up where Synox left off.
 ----